Atul-singh13/BhopaliFoodies/README.md

 # Disclaimer:
 This project is for educational purposes only and should not be used for actual food orders or deliveries.
-Please use established and licensed services for any food ordering needs.
+Please use established and licensed services for any food ordering needs.This website is static and it wont't be able to accept any kind of inputs due to absence of datatbase.

 # Contact:
 **Email:-** atulsingh12axyz@gmail.com